 When asked about the new features that the forthcoming update will bring to the Pixel Buds, Waraich said:

 Our next release will have a combination of new features...and then we'll also have performance improvements in terms of more stability coming into the product.
 We are touching upon a lot of corner cases, where our product either is unstable or will have certain RF glitches or cutouts – we're improving that as well.

-Waraich also explained that audio cut out issues affect all Bluetooth earphones, mainly due to Bluetooth interference.
+Waraich also explained that (/google-promises-fixes-pixel-buds-issues) affect all Bluetooth earphones, mainly due to Bluetooth interference.
 However, he did hint that the design of the Pixel Buds could be causing the stability issues "in some extreme environments."